topimg

 When the older boys became adults, their father urged them to become independent and make a life of their own.
 Around 1850, Henry and Clem left Ashland and traveled overland to South Bend, where Clem taught school and worked in a blacksmith shop for 50 cents a day.
 John M. (J.M.) soon followed his brothers to South Bend, and Peter E. became a merchant in Goshen, Indiana.
 Jacob was the last brother to immigrate to South Bend.
 The Studebaker sons soon brought their parents and sisters to South Bend, where John, their father, died in 1877 and their mother in 1887.

 Henry, aged 26, and Clem, aged 21, established the company of H & C Studebaker, blacksmiths and wagon builders, with $68 and two forges.
-J.M., aged 19, had joined them with the intention of become a partner in their company, but the discovery of gold in California called J.M.
+J.M., aged 19, had joined them intending to become a partner in their company, but the discovery of gold in California called J.M.
 He left his brothers and South Bend for Eldorado in quest of wealth.
 Henry and Clem built J.M. a sturdy covered wagon for his trip, which J.M. traded to a wagon train for his passage and board.
-The Studebaker wagon made the journey in good condition and arrived in California five months later in August 1853.
+The Studebaker wagon made the journey in good condition and arrived in California five months later, in August 1853.

-J.M. was in charge of the manufacturing department of the Studebaker5 Studebaker Brothers Company for 45 years, during which time he personally supervised the building of nearly all vehicles that left the factory.
-He built into these products his sturdy, honest character, and thereby established a worldwide confidence in Studebaker vehicles.
+J.M. was in charge of the manufacturing department of the Studebaker Brothers Manufacturing Company for 45 years, during which he supervised the building of nearly all vehicles that left the factory.
+He built into these products his sturdy, honest character, and established a worldwide confidence in Studebaker vehicles.
 Upon the death of his brother Clem, J.M. succeeded to the presidency of the company.
-J.M. was the last of the Studebaker brothers to die on March 16, 1917 in South Bend, at the age of 83.
+J.M. was the last of the Studebaker brothers to die, on March 16, 1917, in South Bend, at 83.

 Peter, the fourth brother, who had been a merchant in Goshen, Indiana, joined the Studebaker company and worked with the management of the company.
-He was put in charge of sales, and opened branch houses (dealerships) as sales expanded.
+He was appointed supervisor of sales and opened branch houses (dealerships) as sales expanded.
 The first was in 1870 at St. Joseph, Missouri, to handle the business of the pioneers whose wagon trains and expeditions to the far West were crossing the country in large numbers.
-Peter died in 1897 at the age of 61.
+Peter died in 1897 at 61.
 He was the Vice President of the Studebaker company at his death.

-Jacob joined the company as a salesman, and served in important offices until his death at the age of 43.
-The Studebaker Automobile Company closed its automotive plant here in South Bend in December 1963.
+Jacob joined the company as a sales agent and served in important offices until his death at 43.
+The Studebaker Corporation closed its automotive plant here in South Bend on December 22, 1963.

 To learn more about the Studebaker company visit http://www.studebakermuseum.org